ucsb/campus-cloud-docs/docs/firststeps/awsfirststeps.md

 2. **Setup Monthly Billing Alert**

-    Use the Service Catalog Product, *Fixed Monthly Budget with Notification¶*, provided by the UCSB Campus Cloud Team to create a fixed cost monthly budget, and notification based on a forecasted threshold in your account.
+    Use the Service Catalog Product, *Fixed Monthly Budget with Notification*, provided by the UCSB Campus Cloud Team to create a fixed cost monthly budget, and notification based on a forecasted threshold in your account.
 See [Service Catalog](servicecatalog) for more info.

     <!---When you created your Purchase Order through [Gateway](https://gateway.procurement.ucsb.edu), you provided a budget and duration for your account.
 The Campus Cloud team has configured your account for a billing alert based on your provided budget and estimated monthly spend.
 If your monthly bill is forecasted to go over your budget you will get a notification.
 Please verify that you have an email address subscribed to the configured billing alert. -->